 Additionally, the USFWS compiles data collected for seabirds at breeding colonies throughout Alaska (which may also feed into ecosystem monitoring used in the SAFE process).
-Salmon are monitored through assessments carried out by relevant departments of Fish and Game (notably the Alaska Department of Fish and Game).
+Salmon are monitored through assessments carried out by relevant departments of Fish and Game (notably the ADFG).